PTPells/ptpedia/pkm.md

 + Thinking of all content as living, dynamic, in process...not static
 + Systems should grow with as little effort as possible
 + Content that makes up knowledge base should be easily portable (exporting and importing)
++ Encourages you to add to it incrementally - you can *feel* its cumulative nature

 ## Language